shyam6163/LinuxConfiguration/README.md

 ## Give `grader` access

-5: Create a new user account named `grader`
+5: Create a new user account named `grader` and password  'grader'

 - While logged in as `ubuntu`, add user: `sudo adduser grader`.
 - Enter a password (twice) and fill out information for this new user.